 The above provisions must be attested to annually.
-VITL will seek this attestation from the vendor on an annual basis.
+VITL will seek this attestation from the vendor on an annual basis, including before the start of the contract.
+Proposals must include an attestation confirming they can agree to the above statements.